mervfar/Quince-Renting/README.md

 # Quince Renting

-Welcome to our project repository for IZU Graduation Project.
+Welcome to our project repository for Istanbul Sabahattin Zaim University Graduation Project.

+Main structure of this project is Backend,Frontend and Mobile Application

-You can find our project here!...
+You can find out the spcecific branches for each software part.

 ## Project Description

-There will be edited.
+This project is based on car reting system with Avis-Budget RestAPI

+Backend - Ömer Faruk YILDIRIM
+Frontend - Anıl ÖZTÜRK